 Sensory processing is ubiquitous in our interactions with the environment, is performed with extreme efficiency, and forms the basis for many of our routine daily decisions.
 A pervasive idea in cognitive science is that perceptual decisions (such as object categorization) are the result of a comparison of sensory evidence that is accumulated over time.
 Findings from both neurophysiology and neuroimaging now suggest that the brain solves the problem of perceptual decision-making using an accumulator architecture that is conceptually similar to these models.
 Using the accumulator model as a framework, the PANLab seeks to understand how the brain processes sensory evidence, how that sensory evidence interacts with previous experiences, how that interaction contributes to decision making, and how those decisions lead to environmentally-appropriate actions.
 The research program emphasizes the understanding of fudamental cognitive operations, which can then be applied to populations with atypical or impaired cognitive function.
-Research involves a combination of experimental techniques, including functional MRI, psychophysics, TMS, and EEG.
+Research involves a combination of experimental methods and analysis techniques, including functional MRI, resting state and task-based functional connectivity, structural connectivity, psychophysics, self-report, daily diaries, TMS, and EEG.

 Jerry S. Fisher (undergraduate RA) 2009